WDD 330: Web Frontend Development II

 });

-By leveraging the built in HTML validation that the browser can do, we dramatically reduced the amount of error handling we will need to do on our end!
+By leveraging the built in HTML validation that the browser can manage, the total of error handling is dramatically reduced.

-Thinking back to the reading from earlier (MDN: Client side form validation), what else should we add to our HTML validation to help our users to give us good input?
+Thinking back to the reading from earlier (MDN: Client side form validation), what else should you add to the HTML validation to help our users to give us good input?
 Plan on discussing this with your team and add those things you think appropriate.

 Handling the Happy Path 😁

-Currently our application does not give any feedback to the user about whether the order succeeded or failed.
+Currently the application does not give any feedback to the user about whether the order succeeded or failed.
 Let's start by responding to a successful order.
 We should probably do the following:

 ☑️ Give the user a success message.